jake-knerr/cogent/README.md

 #### Components that own state are the only component that can mutate the state.

-They can expose methods that can be called by other components that affect the state, but external code cannot change the state otherwise.
+They can expose public methods that can be called by other components that affect the state, but external code cannot change the state otherwise.

-#### A component has a view that is parented by a single top-level HTMLElement.
+#### A component is an object that wraps a single HTMLElement that is its view.

 Think of HTML/CSS as the language to describe the view.

-#### External code can perform reads on the HTML and CSS structure of the component.
-However, external code cannot directly mutate the HTML or CSS of a component.
-External code can only mutate a component's HTML and CSS via the component's API.

-Allowing read operations is a compromise.
-It would be great to have completely encapsulated components, but wrapping the DOM API for read operations is very verbose and ultimately not that helpful.
-However, mutations do require explicit permission from a component.

-Adding event listeners are not considered mutations.
-Nor is adding or removing a component from the document considered a mutation.
-Nor is focusing.

-All components in an event bubble are considered owners when it reaches them, and they can cancel or stop the event.

-#### Any component can read state from anywhere.

-For this reason, the document object is always available for read-only operations.
+#### A component's API is both the API exposed by the Object wrapper and the wrapped HTMLElement (view).

+However, external code cannot use the view's API to read or mutate its child or descendent Nodes.

+To change the internal structure, the component must expose methods to do so using methods on the object wrapper.

 #### Notifications of state updates flow downwards from the owning component.